Weston McKennie: Loan to Leeds United

-On 30 January 2023 McKennie joined Leeds United on loan for the remainder of the 2022-23 season.
-He made his Leeds debut on 5 February 2023 as a second-half substitute in the Premier League 1-0 defeat to Nottingham Forest.
+On January 30, 2023, McKennie joined English side Leeds United on loan for the remainder of the 2022–23 season.
+He made his Leeds debut on February 5, 2023, as a second-half substitute in the Premier League 1–0 defeat to Nottingham Forest.
+He made 20 appearances for the team across all competitions, including 16 starts in the Premier League, but failed to score any goals before Leeds were ultimately relegated on the last day of the season.